pdjr-signalk/pdjr-skplugin-renotifier/readme/usage.md

 ### Notification trigger paths

-Each entry in this list specifies a Signal K notification path which may be used to trigger a notification script, defining the scripts which will be executed and the conditions under which execution will occur.
+Each entry in this list specifies a Signal K notification path which may trigger execution of one or more notification script, defines the scripts which will be executed and the conditions under which execution will occur.
 New entries can be created using the __[+]__ button and unwanted entries can be deleted using the __[x]__ button.

 On first execution of __signalk-renotifier__ this list will normally contain a single, blank, entry which should be completed.
-If the plugin `scripts/` directory contains no executable scripts, then this list will be empty.

 Each notification trigger path is configured through the following options.